 What is forensic psychology?

-With these definitions in mind, it’s important to understand that professionals working in forensic psychology are tasked with improving the relationships between individuals and the legal system — by assessing, evaluating, and treating offenders and victims.
+With this forensic psychology definition in mind, it’s important to understand that professionals working in forensic psychology are tasked with improving the relationships between individuals and the legal system — by assessing, evaluating, and treating offenders and victims.

-Forensic psychologists are also interested in understanding why certain behaviors occur and using psychological analysis to minimize negative behaviors in the future.
+And this is why forensic psychology is so important: forensic psychologists are interested in understanding why certain behaviors occur and using psychological analysis to minimize negative behaviors in the future.

 By gleaning tools, ideas, and clinical research from psychology and applying them to complex legal situations, forensic psychologists have the critical ability to promote the psychological well-being of individuals, communities, and organizations within a legal framework.